Should you lend your kids money to buy a home?

 A third-party financial institution can simplify the loan process and increase the likelihood your child will pay you back.

 Some 85% of National Family Mortgage’s loans are between parents and their adult children.
-The average loan is for 23 years at a fixed rate of 3.27%.
+In April 2014, the average loan was for 20 years at a fixed rate of 3.00%.

 The company says the default rate is less than 1% on the loans it manages.

-National Family Mortgage also can help parents and children manage a mortgage with its loan servicing option, which will send a monthly statement and payment reminders, provide electronic payment processing and online account access, and establish an escrow account for property taxes and insurance.
+National Family Mortgage also can help parents and children manage a mortgage with its loan servicing option, which will send a monthly statement and payment reminders, provide electronic payment processing and online account access, send year-end tax forms, and establish an escrow account for property taxes and insurance.

 Fact 5.
 This type of loan won’t show up on credit reports.